-1. Movable riveting: the joint parts can rotate with each other.
-Not a rigid connection.
-Such as scissors and pliers.
+1. Movable Riveting: The joint parts can rotate with each other, creating a non-rigid connection.
+Examples include scissors and pliers.

-2. Fixed riveting: the joints cannot move with each other.
-This is a rigid connection.
-Such as: angle ruler, nameplate on three ring lock, bridge building.
+2. Fixed Riveting: The joints are fixed and do not move with each other, resulting in a rigid connection.
+Examples include an angle ruler, a nameplate on a three-ring lock, and bridge construction.

 What is welding?

-Welding, also known as fusion welding, is a manufacturing process and technology for joining metals or other thermoplastic materials such as plastics by heating, high temperature or high pressure.
+Welding, also referred to as fusion welding, is a manufacturing process and technology for joining metals or thermoplastic materials such as plastics.
+This process is accomplished through heating, high temperature, or high pressure.

-There are many energy sources in modern welding, including gas flame, arc, laser, electron beam, friction and ultrasonic wave.
+There are several energy sources utilized in modern welding, including gas flame, arc, laser, electron beam, friction, and ultrasonic waves.

-Possible injuries to human body caused by welding include burns, electric shock, visual damage, inhalation of toxic gas, excessive ultraviolet radiation, etc.
+Possible injuries associated with welding include burns, electrical shock, damage to vision, inhalation of toxic gases, and exposure to excessive ultraviolet radiation.